The Hyades star cluster: The Face of Taurus the Bull

-With the exception of the Ursa Major Moving Cluster, the Hyades cluster is the closest star cluster to Earth, at a distance of 150 light-years.
-This cluster is very easy to spot in the night sky, because it has a compact and distinctive shape of the letter V. Follow the links below to learn more about the Hyades.
+With the exception of the Ursa Major Moving Group, the Hyades cluster is the closest star cluster to Earth, at a distance of 150 light-years.
+This cluster is very easy to spot in the night sky, because it has a compact and distinctive shape of the letter V. The bright star Aldebaran is part of the V.

 According to sky lore, the teary Hyades are the daughters of Atlas and Aethra, who are forever crying for their brother Hyas, who was killed by a lion or a boar.
-The Hyades are the half sisters to the Pleiades, the daughters of Atlas and Pleione.
+The Hyades are the half-sisters to the Pleiades, the daughters of Atlas and Pleione.
 The gods purposely kept Atlas’ daughters – the Hyades and the Pleaides – out of reach of Orion, giving them a safe haven from his lustful pursuits.

 So the gods transformed Hyas into the constellation Aquarius, and the lion that killed him into the constellation Leo.
 The gods placed Aquarius and Leo on opposite sides of the sky for Hyas’ protection.
 That’s why Aquarius and Leo do not appear in the same sky together.
 As one constellation sets in the west, the other rises in the east, and vice versa.